stungeye/Programming-1-Notes/docs/11-pointers/01-pointer-basics.md

 }

 // METHOD #2:
-if (pointer) { // Non-null pointers are "truthy" while nullptr is "falsey".
+if (pointer) { // Non-null pointers are "truthy" while nullptr is "falsy".
   // pointer isn't null, so we can access it: std::cout << *pointer;
 }